- Filter and Query Logs

 Remove Source

+Deletion is permanent and will revoke the API key used for that source.
 Before removing a log source, we recommend ensuring that the source is no longer sending logs to AppSignal so that your application is not making unnecessary calls to third parties.
-Before removing the log source in AppSignal, remove the rsyslog configuration file for this log source (located in etc/rsyslog.d
+Before removing the log source in AppSignal, remove the rsyslog configuration file for this log source (located inetc/rsyslog.d) and restart rsyslog with the below command.